Brown recluse spider bites in children and adults

 What do we know about the brown recluse spider and when does it bite?

 The scientific name for this spider is Loxosceles reclusa.
-As its name “reclusa” implies, this spider likes to isolate itself in undisturbed places.
+As its name “reclusa” implies, this spider prefers to isolate itself in undisturbed places.
 It has 3 pairs of eyes, whereas most spiders have 4 pairs of eyes.

-The Mediterranean recluse spider (Loxosceles rufescens), is a species of the Loxosceles spiders that originated in the Mediterranean region but is now distributed worldwide including in western Asia, parts of Europe, north Africa, Japan, Australia, the Pacific Islands and North America.
+The Mediterranean recluse spider (Loxosceles rufescens) is a species of the Loxosceles spiders that originated in the Mediterranean region but is now distributed worldwide, including in Western Asia, parts of Europe, North Africa, Japan, Australia, the Pacific Islands and North America.
 It is almost indistinguishable from Loxosceles reclusa.

 Usually, one does not feel the initial bite at all.

-This bite can lead to one of three different clinical presentations: a local skin reaction, a systemic reaction and/or an allergic reaction.
+This bite can lead to one of three different clinical presentations: a local skin reaction, a systemic reaction, and/or an allergic reaction.

-Systemic reactions to brown recluse spider bite
+Systemic reactions to a brown recluse spider bite

 These potential systemic reactions are the reason why it is important to monitor symptoms such as a change in the person’s urine colour (to a darker colour) and to consult with a physician if such changes occur.

-Allergic reactions to brown recluse spider bite
+Allergic reactions to a brown recluse spider bite

-What exactly does this bite lead to – an inflammation, infection or allergic reaction?
+What exactly does this bite lead to – an inflammation, infection, or allergic reaction?

 How can you determine whether a wound/bite was caused by a brown recluse spider?